vhugogarcia/Plugin.Firebase/README.md

 ## Troubleshooting
 #### Windows 11 long path issue
-Problems with the Xamarin.Firebase.iOS.Core package mean that installation can fail on Windows due to long paths See dotnet/maui#17828.
+Problems with the AdamE.Firebase.iOS.Core package mean that installation can fail on Windows due to long paths See dotnet/maui#17828.
 To combat this, you need to enable long paths in the registry and move your local nuget cache.
 You should also keep the path to your project as short as possible.:

 ##### Powershell